ricmzn/dcs-hemmecs/README.md

+### Important Note

+Versions 0.1.0 and 0.2.0 have a critical bug that cause them to break SRS and TacView.
+Sorry!

 # Introduction

 This is a standalone application that runs alongside DCS (Digital Combat Simulator) to overlay important flight information (ie. speed, altitude, heading) on top of the game window, similar to real-life [Helmet-mounted displays](https://en.wikipedia.org/wiki/Helmet-mounted_display) such as the JHCMS in the F/A-18 and DASS in the Eurofighter Typhoon.